fatso83/svg-browser/README.md

 # html-svg-browser
 Hard to get overview of your SVGs?
 Just use this little tool to preview them.
+[Live demo](https://fatso83.github.io/svg-browser/).